xStormyy/Project-Aurora/README.md

  ​What you CAN do:

--​ Modify the code/design for personal use
+- ​Modify the code/design for personal use

 - Use/study specific parts of the code for personal use.

  ​What you CAN'T do:

- ​-​Sell the launcher/pack, even if it's modified.
+ ​- Sell the launcher/pack, even if it's modified.

- ​-​Modify the pack/Launcher and distribute it without credit.
+ ​- ​Modify the pack/Launcher and distribute it without credit.

- -Rebrand the launcher without crediting.
+ - Rebrand the launcher without crediting.

  ​**We cannot ensure that all forks of the launcher are safe.
 If a fork does anything dangerous, it's not our problem.**